tele-traan/chatapp/README.md

 # chatapp
-A simple pet project for practicing asynchronous operations with SignalR library in ASP.NET Core Nothing actually to be written here - I will update this as the project gets more and more complex
+A simple pet project for practicing asynchronous operations with SignalR library and database interactions with EntityFrameworkCore in ASP.NET Core

 Todo:
-  - authorization and authentification
   - design improvements (import bootstrap)
   - Private chat rooms